ritza-co/replit-docs-2/docs/tutorials/build-crm-app-mongodb-nodejs.md

 * You could also add fields to keep track of customer purchasing information so that you can see which products do well with which customers.

 If you want to start from where this tutorial leaves off, fork the Repl at [https://replit.com/@ritza/replcrm](https://replit.com/@ritza/replcrm)
-To get additional guidance from the Repl community, also join Repl's Discord server by using this invite link [https://replit.com/discord](https://replit.com/discord).
+To get additional guidance from the Replit community, also join Replit's Discord server by using this invite link [https://replit.com/discord](https://replit.com/discord).

-_This article was contributed by Gerrit Vermeulen and edited by Katherine James._

 <iframe height="400px" width="100%" src="https://replit.com/@ritza/replcrm?embed=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>